 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Baton Rouge transfer station—maximizing recovery before landfill disposal.
-Contractors on rolling jobs often manage these volumes using commercial recurring hauling agreements, following the EPA construction debris recycling guidance for proper material streams.
+Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Baton Rouge transfer station to maximize recovery — contractors on active jobs often set up commercial recurring hauling agreements for efficiency.
+Please refer to EPA construction debris recycling guidance when planning your site's material-stream management.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

 Dense materials need the right container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on Baton Rouge routes.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in a single run.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows dump over the rim without busting USDOT truck weight limits on Baton Rouge routes.

 Tonnage Limits and Weight Overage Policy